civo/civo-rancher-driver/CONTRIBUTING.md

 We put together the handy guide below to help you get support for your work.
 Read on!

-## I Just Want to Ask the Maintainers a Question

-The [Linode Community](https://www.linode.com/community/questions/) is a great place to get additional support.

 ## How Do I Submit A (Good) Bug Report or Feature Request

-Please open a [GitHub issue](https://github.com/linode/kontainer-engine-driver-lke/issues/new/choose) to report bugs or suggest features.
+Please open a [GitHub issue](https://github.com/civo/civo-rancher-driver/issues/new/choose) to report bugs or suggest features.

 Please accurately fill out the appropriate GitHub issue form.